TorroesPrime/Star-Trade-Master/design/characterDescription.md

 ### Character Notes
 Primary Characteristics – these are integers ranging from 0 to 99.
-1 - WeaponSkill
+1. WeaponSkill
   * Represents the character’s proficiency when using melee weapons.
-2* BallisticSkill
+2. BallisticSkill
-   .Represents the character’s proficiency when using ranged weapons.
+  * Represents the character’s proficiency when using ranged weapons.
 3. Strength
 a.
 Represents the character’s physical strength
 4.	toughness